 Channel Restoration at Avenue North

 Channel restoration at Avenue North is an award winning project that included bank stabilization and new innovative stormwater outfall structures to prevent erosion, loss of habitat and tree canopy, improve downstream water quality for a large drainage system, and reduce risk to the public and private infrastructure associated with the mixed-use development in Fairfax.
-The completion of the restoration and bank stabilization project has added a striking feature to the owner’s property.
+The completion of the restoration and bank stabilization project has added a visually striking feature to the owner’s property.

 As part of a Land Development Proposal, the property owner and developer were required by New Castle County to assess and correct severe ongoing erosion within an existing drainage channel as part of the 72-acre Avenue North 1.84 million square foot mixed-use redevelopment of the former AstraZeneca North Campus.
 Landmark Science & Engineering was charged with developing a solution.